renatosouza/reviewsAPI/README.md

 password: superpassword
 ```

-Beyond that, it also loads 9 reviews (3 from each user) into the database.
+Beyond that, it also loads 9 reviews (3 from each common user) into the database.

 ## Tests